Boffmann/SimpleHTTPServer/README.md

 $ mvn clean package
 ```
 This will create a directory called `target` with a file called `SimpleHTTPServer-1.0-SNAPSHOT.jar`, which can be run as described above.
+This also generates the javadoc for this project which can afterwards be found in `target/apidocs`.

 # Use Docker